 University of California, San Francisco is committed to providing accessible and inclusive programming to all participants on- and off-campus and has a responsibility to do so under federal and state laws.
 This guide is intended to provide event organizers and campus administrators with the tools necessary to proactively plan events that are accessible to all attendees.

-- Who will be supplying the food/beverages for the event?
+- Identify who will be supplying the food/beverages for the event.

 The building location and event space or meeting room should be accessible to all attendees:

-- Does the location have accessible entrances, ramps, elevators, and accessible restrooms?
+- Identify accessible entrances, ramps, elevators, and accessible restrooms.

-- Is the room, seating, and aisle spacing arranged so that attendees who are blind or have low vision, use a wheelchair or other mobility devices can move about safely and independently?
+- Ensure that the room, seating, and aisle spacing arranged so that attendees who are blind or have low vision, use a wheelchair or other mobility devices can move about safely and independently.

-- Is the space set up where attendees who are deaf or hard of hearing may need reserved seating near the speaker, interpreters, or captioning?
+- Ensure the space is set up where attendees who are deaf or hard of hearing may need a loop system, reserved seating near the speaker, interpreters, or captioning.

 - If tables or desks are used, ensure that adjustable-height options are available.

-- Program materials should be made available in large print, audio, electronic format (Word format is preferred), or in braille per attendee request.
+- Program materials should be made available in audio, electronic format (Word format is preferred), (or in large print or braille per attendee request).

-- Any films or videos, even those embedded in a PowerPoint, should be captioned.
+- Any films or videos, even those embedded in a PowerPoint or presentation, should be captioned.

-- Presenters should describe visual aids utilized in their presentation.
+- Presenters should describe visual aids, graphs/charts, and pictures utilized in their presentation.